xaviermerino/ECE1552/TicTacToe/Readme.md

 </br>

 Each of the rows above can be easily represented with a variable that holds an integer number.
 An appropriate data type for this task would be `unsigned short` or `unsigned int`.
 A variable of type `unsigned short` can hold up to 2 bytes of information.
 A variable of type `unsigned int` can hold up to 4 bytes of information.
+Because we only need three bits per row we can use three `unsigned short` variables.